asciinema/asciinema/doc/asciicast-v2.md

 Where:

-* `time` (number) - relative time (in seconds) since the previous event occured (or, for the first event in the stream, since the beginning of the recording session),
+* `time` (float) - indicates when this event happened, represented as the number of seconds since the beginning of the recording session,
 * `event-type` (string) - one of: `"o"`, `"i"`, `"size"`,
 * `event-data` (any) - event specific data, described separately for each event type.